Vai al contenuto

 In these examples you saw how to declare validations for str values.

-See the next chapters to see how to declare validations for other types, like numbers.
+See the next chapters to learn how to declare validations for other types, like numbers.